sauerbraten-chungus/chungusmod/README.md

 node app
 ```
 Please make sure to start the discord bot before starting spaghettimod.
-The discord bot is designed to handle multiple spaghettimod restarts.
+The discord bot is designed to handle multiple spaghettimod gameservers at the same time.